Lessons in Chemistry (miniseries): Production

 It was announced in January 2021 that Apple TV+ had issued a straight-to-series order for the show, with Brie Larson set to star and executive produce.
 The series began production by August 2022, with Lewis Pullman, Aja Naomi King, Stephanie Koenig, Patrick Walker, Thomas Mann, Kevin Sussman and Beau Bridges added to the cast.
+Filming took place primarily in and around Los Angeles, lasting from August 2022 through December 2022.

 Reception

-The review aggregator website Rotten Tomatoes reported a 86% approval rating with an average rating of 7.4/10, based on 69 critic reviews.
+The review aggregator website Rotten Tomatoes reported an 86% approval rating with an average rating of 7.4/10, based on 69 critic reviews.
 The website's critics consensus reads, "Touching on several hot button issues while benefiting immensely from a perfect pinch of Brie Larson, Lessons in Chemistrys ambitious ingredients add up to satisfying entertainment."
 Metacritic, which uses a weighted average, assigned a score of 68 out of 100 based on 30 critics, indicating "generally favorable" reviews.